flutter/website/_includes/setup/get-sdk-win.md

 ```
 > flutter doctor
 ```

+Run this command in either a Command Prompt or PowerShell window.
+Currently, Flutter does not support third-party shells like Git Bash.
+{: .alert-warning}

 This command checks your environment and displays a report to the terminal window.
 The Dart SDK is bundled with Flutter; it is not necessary to install Dart separately.